devJSQ/flight-schedule-system/README.md

 ```

 ### Implementation
-- Create a class `City` with the following attributes:
+- Create a class `City` with constructor and attribute:
     - `name` of type `String`
-- Create a class `FlightSchedule` with the following attributes:
+- Create a class `FlightSchedule` with the following:
+    - Attributes:
         - `cities` of type `ArrayList<City>` with initializer.
         - `flights` of type integer 2D array with a size of five, to store the flight departure and destination.
+    - Methods:
-    - Create a method `addCity` in the `FlightScheduleSystem` class that takes a `**City` object as a parameter** and adds it to the `cities` list.
+        - Create a method `addCity` that takes a `City` object as a parameter and adds it to the `cities` list.
-    - Create a method `addFlight` in the `FlightScheduleSystem` class that **takes two `City` objects as parameters** and adds the flight departure and destination to the `flights` list.
+        - Create a method `addFlight` that takes two `City` objects as parameters and adds the flight departure and destination to the `flights` list.
-    - Create a method `displayFlightSchedule` in the `FlightScheduleSystem` class that displays the flight schedule departure and destination.
+        - Create a method `displayFlightSchedule` that displays the flight schedule departure and destination.

 ### Note
 > The `FlightSchedule` class is actually a `graph` data structure, and the `City` is the vertex of the graph.